PROBIC/mSWEEP/README.md

 The default algorithm is set to `rcggpu`, which will use the GPU if available.

+To get a better idea of the performance of these algorithms, check out this benchmark [documentation](/docs/gpubenchmarks.md).

 # mSWEEP
 Fast and accurate bacterial community composition estimation on within-species level by using pseudoalignments and variational inference.